mmatl/pyrender/docs/source/install/install.rst

    make install

 Replace `PREFIX` with the path you want to install Mesa at.
-Make sure we do not install Mesa into the system path.
+Make sure to not install Mesa into the system path.
 Adapt the `llvm-config-x.x` to your own machine's llvm (e.g. `llvm-config-6.0` if you installed `llvm` with the above command).